Create A Will With The Help Of A Trusted Winter Garden Lawyer

 A will is a vital legal document that outlines how your assets and property should be distributed after your death.
-The directions in a will can ensure your loved ones receive the inheritance you had in mind for them, your dependants have trustworthy guardians looking after them and your financial matters are looked after by a power of attorney.
-With the assistance of a skilled will attorney, you can create a plan that your family can turn to when they need answers.
+The directions in a will can ensure your loved ones receive the inheritance you had in mind for them, your dependents have trustworthy guardians looking after them and your financial matters are looked after by a power of attorney.
+With the assistance of a skilled Winter Garden will attorney, you can create a plan that your family can turn to when they need answers.

 At C.J.
 Hilliard Law, P.A., we are dedicated to helping you secure your future with integrity and commitment.
-From our Winter Garden office, we are proud to offer our estate planning services with transparent fees and some services on a flat-fee basis.
+From our Winter Garden office, we are proud to offer our will creation services with transparent fees and some services on a flat-fee basis.
 Recognized by Orlando Style Magazine and business rate as a top attorney, our lawyer is committed to thorough preparation and hard work to meet your needs effectively.
 When you choose us to help you with your goals surrounding wills, we will also answer any questions you may have along the way.

 What Makes A Will Valid?

 For a will to be valid, it must meet specific legal criteria.
 The testator, or person making the will, needs to be over 18 years old and of sound mind.
 The testator needs to sign the will in front of two witnesses who will not inherit anything from the will and who will also need to sign the will.
-Our Florida lawyer can help you create a will that is legally valid, minimizing the chances of anyone contesting the will.
+Our Winter Garden lawyer can help you create a will that is legally valid, minimizing the chances of anyone contesting the will.

 Is A Will The Same As An Estate Plan?

 A will is a crucial component of estate planning, but it is not the entire plan.
-Proper estate planning includes a wide array of other tools and documents, including trusts, living wills, and other ways to manage assets and healthcare decisions.
+Proper planning includes a wide array of other tools and documents, including trusts, living wills, and other ways to manage assets and healthcare decisions.
 A will specifies how your assets are distributed when you pass on, but trusts offer more control over how assets and finances transfer to others and can also minimize tax obligations.

 Is A Will Enough?